About This Chapter

 11. What is Animal Abuse? - Definition & Facts

 Animal abuse includes both deliberate harm done to an animal as well as the failure to properly take care of an animal.
-Read this lesson to learn more about animal abuse to ensure you know how to take care of your own animals and how to identify abuse.
+In this lesson, you'll learn more about animal abuse, how to identify it, and the legal side of the issue.

 12. Animal Cruelty Laws & Cases